berkerser/go-basic-web-servers/basic-web-server/TASKS.md

 - [ ] Need to explain enviroment variable
 - [x] Seperate tasks to a different md
 - [ ] Try to send different different discrete MIME types
-- [ ] Try to send multipart MIME types
+- [ ] Try to send multipart MIME types (will send this task to another server example)
 - [ ] Check grammer for documentation
 - [ ] Redirect http to https